Di-KaZ/WallaBlur/README.md

 Required :
 - Your window manager have to be [EWMH](https://en.wikipedia.org/wiki/Extended_Window_Manager_Hints) compliant for this to work.
 - [imagemagick](https://github.com/ImageMagick/ImageMagick)
-In order to display background pywalblur use a background setter like these :
+In order to display background WallaBlur use a background setter like these :
 - [hsetroot](https://github.com/himdel/hsetroot)
 - [feh](https://github.com/derf/feh)